- Auditorium/Conference/Multi-Purpose Room

 - Any illegal activity

 Patrons engaging in improper conduct may be asked to cease that conduct, to move to another location or activity, or to leave the library.
+Privileges, such as laptop use or meeting room use, may be suspended.
 Severe or recurring problems may be dealt with by making library use conditional, and patrons may not be allowed to return until a meeting is conducted with the Library Director or designee that results in a satisfactory plan for the patron’s future compliance with this policy.
 In general, the least restrictive means which effectively deals with the conduct should be employed.

 When any serious incident or one in which an individual is asked to leave the library occurs, the senior staff member on duty or the Library Security Assistant will prepare a written account for the Director by the end of the next working day.